GoogleContainerTools/kpt-functions-catalog/functions/go/apply-setters/README.md

 <!--mdtogo:Short-->

+Update the field values parameterized by setters.

+##### Setters Definition

-Apply setter values on resource fields.
-Setters serve as parameters for template-free setting of field values.
+Setters serve as parameters for customizing field values.
 Setters are a safer alternative to parameterize field values as they have the context of the structured data.

-Setters can be invoked to modify the resources using this function to set desired values.
+##### Setter Name:

+Name of the parameter.

+##### Setter Value

+Value of the parameter.

+##### Setter Comment

+A field value can be fully or partially parameterized using setter comments.
+A setter comment can be derived by replacing all the instances of setter values in the field value, with the corresponding setter names along with 'kpt-set:' prefix.

+e.g. image: gcr.io/nginx:1.16.1 # kpt-set: gcr.io/${image}:${tag}

 <!--mdtogo-->